New Zealand & Australia Holiday Cruise: Wellington, Hobart & Sydney

 The Patio and Swirl & Top

 Casual “pool grill” by day.
-Then, fine tablecloths and flickering candles will set the mood for a sit-down al fresco dining experience by night.
-Taste your way around the world with exclusive personalized dishes using local flavors of the places we visit on our Destination Immersion® cuisine dinner menu served by our professional wait staff.
-And for a little touch of whimsy, a self-serve frozen yogurt station—Swirl & Top.
-With a variety of flavors and your choice of toppings, it’s the perfect way to cool off during the day or end your evening meal.
+A sit-down al fresco dining experience by night.
+Taste your way around the world with exclusive personalised dishes using local flavours of the places we visit.
+Plus a self-serve frozen yogurt station—Swirl & Top.
+With a variety of flavours and your choice of toppings, it’s the perfect way to cool off.

 Windows Cafe